-Scoping comments can be submitted in the following ways:
+Scoping comments were submitted via the following ways:

 1) Email to: email@example.com